 Continuing Student Scholarship Requirements

 Undergraduate students must maintain a cumulative 2.5 grade point average to be eligible for renewal of their scholarships, while graduate students must maintain a cumulative 3.0 GPA.
 If a student's GPA falls below the required minimum, they will be placed on academic probation for one semester.
 If the student's GPA is not raised to the required minimum after this probationary period, they will not be eligible to receive any Conservatory scholarship funds for the following semester.
 (See the Academic Regulations section in the Collegiate Catalog.)
 Scholarship recipients are required to participate in ensembles as assigned.

 Scholarship retention depends on the successful fulfillment of all obligations to the Conservatory, including orchestra, ensemble assignments, required GPA, and satisfactory academic progress.
 No separate auditions are held for scholarships.
 For continuing students, annual juries and the quality of orchestra and/or ensemble participation are used to determine eligibility for continuation of awards.
-Scholarship retention for students returning after a leave of absence is not guaranteed.
-Returning students who want to be considered for their previous scholarship amount must reapply through the Financial Aid Office, just as they would be required to do as continuing students.
+Scholarship retention for students returning after a leave of absence is not guaranteed and those who wish to be considered for their previous scholarship amount must reapply through the Financial Aid Office.

 Awards for an additional year are not guaranteed.
 If a student feels the need for an additional semester or year to complete their degree, the student may petition the scholarship committee.
 Petition forms are available in the Financial Aid Office or online, and must be signed by both the student and the studio teacher and presented to the scholarship committee one semester prior to the anticipated graduation date.